 Update 2: Hulu officially opened its new restaurant in Shunyi on May 1 and was fully booked.

-Update: In the nine days since I posted, TRB Group broke ground on a new restaurant in Shunyi, in the former Fella’s space, complete with restaurant, bar and terrace–the slated opening is May 1.
-It also launched a new and much more comprehensive delivery app, including an online wine shop (I helped test the system).
-And it is continuing the wine package deals, including its first one focused on a local winery, Shi Bai Pian, just beyond Beijing.
+Update: In the nine days since I posted, TRB Group broke ground on a new restaurant in Shunyi, in the former Fella’s space–the slated opening is May 1.
+It also launched a new delivery app, including an online wine shop (I helped test the system).
+And is continuing wine package deals, including its first one focused on a local winery, Shi Bai Pian, just beyond Beijing.
 The Chardonnay and Pinot Noir — a wine that received one million points — is rmb399 until May 1.
-(Note: Owner Ignance Lecleir asked for Chinese wine suggestions, and I was happy to provide some picks, partly because it’s fun for people try nice Chinese wines and partly as appreciation for Hulu during the virus crisis.)

 Imagine starting 2020 with four notable restaurants beneath your belt.
 Two are focused on fine dining.
 One is set in a stunning Beijing temple’s grounds and, after a decade of wine, sweat and tears, recently won the reader’s choice award for “world’s best restaurant” from Trip Advisor.
 The other is just across from The Forbidden City and a favorite of both tourists and residents.
 Plus two casual dining venues — one established and perpetually packed, the other new and full of promise.